Sunday, December 4, 2011

 You can easily make your own version too!

-All it would take is a bit of fabric,
+All you need is a bit of fabric,

 (I used some natural colored medium/heavy weight muslin),